umichlenny/Capstone/README.md

 import matplotlib.pyplot as plt
 ```
 ### Downloading Dataset
-Here, please make sure you have installed the yfinance and pandas libraries and then wcan download data from different time points for analysis by adjusting the following settings."
+Here, please make sure you have installed the yfinance and pandas libraries and then we can download data from different time points for analysis by adjusting the following settings."

 - start date
 - end date